CS5500-S-2023/team-koala/README.md

 # Development
 This is a Gradle project written in Java 17.
-The project utilized Dagger framework for dependency injection, Discord JDA for Discord interaction and MongoDB for data storage. <br><br>
+The project utilizes Dagger framework for dependency injection, Discord JDA for Discord interaction and MongoDB for data storage, and a third-party service KeyDelivery for package tracking, running on fly.io. <br><br>
 The skeleton of this project is set up by @abl at this [repo](https://github.com/abl/bot) 👏
 ## Deploying this Project to a Bot Application on Discord
 - Please refer to this [link](https://www.xda-developers.com/how-to-create-discord-bot/) to create a bot application and generate bot tokens.